|

 A: Safety is our first priority.
 Prior to each session we carefully inspect the site

-no flammable fuel onboard.
+no flammable fuel on board.
 Also, because our craft is remotely controlled, the

 pilot safely operates the vehicle from the ground.
-We do not fly over people
+We do not fly over

 Please feel free to contact us if